zenglenn42/CityMatch/README.md

 ![alt](docs/img/venue.jpg)
 Photo by Suvan Chowdhury

 The venue is busy.
 It's Saturday night which means the music could be rock, soul funk, tribute or a mix.
-Tonight it's rock.
+Tonight, it's rock.

 It's a varied demographic, mostly middle aged married couples getting their groove on with a mix of younger folk watching and enjoying the sunset.